DiamondLightSource/pymalcolm/docs/intro.rst

 How is the documentation structured?
 ------------------------------------

+The aim of this documentation is to educate and enlighten users of Malcolm at all levels of expertise.
-This documentation is broken into two sections:
+To achieve this the documentation is broken into two sections:

 * :ref:`user-docs` - How to run a Malcolm server that talks to supported hardware and write Malcolm support for a new piece of hardware